coffeenerds/coffeenerds.github.io/2016/33c3-beans.md

 An uncomplete list of beans that we got for the 33c3.
 All beans are sponsored by attendees of the congress or the roasters themselves.

+If you contact (or order from) one of the roasters, why not let them know you tried their beans at our coffeenerds assembly?

 * Black Delight
 * Christof Feichtinger
 * Die rösterei